 BA (Mount Allison), MA (Victoria), BCL/LLB (McGill)

 Counsel work including appeals, applications, motions, and legal opinions.

-Public law experience as litigation counsel in judicial reviews before administrative bodies and before the Federal Court and Federal Court of Appeal in constitutional, immigration, employment, and trade matters.
+Public law experience as commission counsel in a public inquiry and as litigation counsel in judicial reviews before administrative bodies and before the Federal Court and Federal Court of Appeal in constitutional, immigration, employment, and trade matters.

 Civil litigation experience in commercial, employment, and Crown liability matters.

 Legal writing, teaching and speaking as the author of peer-reviewed articles and the former Editor-in-Chief of the McGill Law Journal.

 “Taking the ‘Aboriginal Perspective’ Seriously: The (Mis)Use of Indigenous Law in Tsilhqot’in Nation v.
 British Columbia” (2018) 16/17:1 Indigenous Law Journal 21.